cytoscape/cytoscape.js/documentation/md/style.md

 In the JSON or function stylesheet formats, it is possible to specify a function as the value for a style property.
 In this manner, the style value can be specified via a function on a per-element basis.

+<span class="important-indicator"></span> Using a function as a style property value may be convenient in certain cases.
+However, it may not be a performant option.
+Thus, it may be worthwhile to use caching if possible, such as by using the lodash [`_.memoize()`](https://lodash.com/docs#memoize) function.

 <span class="important-indicator"></span> Note that if using functions as style values, it will not be possible to serialise and deserialise your stylesheet to JSON proper.

 Example: